How To Choose Clean Processed Foods

 Ingredients: Sugar, corn flour blend (whole grain yellow corn flour, degerminated yellow corn flour), wheat flour, whole grain oat flour, oat fiber, soluble corn fiber, contains 2% or less of partially hydrogenated vegetable oil (coconut, soybean and/or cottonseed), salt, red 40, natural flavor, blue 2, turmeric color, yellow 6, annatto color, blue 1, BHT , Vitamin C (sodium ascorbate and ascorbic acid), niacinamide, reduced iron, zinc oxide, vitamin B6 (pyridoxine hydrochloride), vitamin B2 (riboflavin), vitamin B1 (thiamin hydrochloride), vitamin A palmitate, folic acid, vitamin D, vitamin B12.

-Froot Loops lovers are cringing right now.
-Please don’t be fooled into thinking that a bowl of bad-processed cereal in the morning is good for you because it has whole grains in it.
+Froot Loops lovers are cringing right now, I get it.
+And eating Fruit Loops occasionally isn’t the end of the world.
+But don’t be fooled into thinking that a bowl of processed cereal in the morning is good for you because it has whole grains in it.
 Because it also contains artificial flavors, colors (red 40, blue 1 and 2, and yellow 6) and preservatives like BHT

-If whole grains are what you’re after, it’s safe to say that this Kind granola would be a cleaner, good-processed choice.
+If whole grains are what you’re after, this Kind granola would be a cleaner, less processed choice.
 A good way to know is by checking to see if the ingredients are those you would use if you were to make it yourself.

 KIND-HealthyGrains_CinnamonOat